 An earlier research study run jointly by the Sunflower Trust and The Universities of Surrey and Brunel on 70 children (6-13 years) who had undertaken some parts of the Sunflower therapy, while unfortunately the study was never properly finished and seriously flawed in a number of ways it found that there were statistically significant improvements in academic self-esteem and the majority of parents felt that the treatments were effective in treating the learning difficulties.

 Bull, L (2006-12-15).
 "Sunflower therapy for children with specific learning difficulties (dyslexia): a randomised, controlled trial.".
 PubMed.gov.
 Retrieved on 2007-04-26.

 The process begins with the practitioner's full assessment of the child and report of findings.
 There follows treatment in stages of structural, chemical, neurological and psychological elements.

-Mark Mathews a Guilford based Osteopath, the originator, has been using the Sunflower Therapy over the last twenty years with encouraging results.
+Mark Mathews a Guilford based natural health practitioner, the originator, has been using the Sunflower Therapy over the last twenty years with encouraging results.

 The Sunflower Trust was registered in 1995.
 This is a charity with the aim of raising awareness of the method, helping as many children as possible gain access to the treatment, training professionals to offer the treatment and support research to evaluate the effectiveness of the approach.